 An accreditation committee advises the Council on whether new or accredited programmes meet the accreditation standards to ensure graduates are competent to practise in New Zealand once registered, and to advise the Council on other accreditation related matters

 The Council monitors 21 New Zealand programmes across the oral health professions.

 The accreditation status of the programmes accredited by the Dental Council.

-As part of the accreditation process, the Council require an annual report for each accredited programme.
+The Council requires an annual report for each accredited programme.
 Details of any significant changes, planned or unplanned, must be provided at that time.
 It is the responsibility of the programme to notify the accreditation committee in its annual reports of any planned significant changes before they are implemented.
-It is expected that progress on relevant conditions, recommendations and suggestions made at previous accreditation visits will also be addressed and documented in the annual reports.